ampproject/animations/docs/index.md

 ```

 The forced style calculation caused by `prepareImageAnimation` can be avoided if you already know where `targetImg` will be positioned.
 Note that in this case, you will still need to provide a `targetImg` to the function so that the animation knows the `object-fit` property to animate to.

+#### `curve`

+This option defaults to `{x1: 0.42, y1: 0, x2: 0.58, y2: 1}`, which is the same as the built-in `ease-in-out` transition timing function.
+This is an object with the control points for a [`cubic-bezier()`](https://developer.mozilla.org/en-US/docs/Web/CSS/single-transition-timing-function#The_cubic-bezier()_class_of_timing_functions) curve and is used to determine the animation progress for the position, size and crop at any given time.

+#### `styles`

+An object of styles to apply to the animating elements.
+At the minimum, this should include `animationDuration`.
+Other useful properties may include `animationDelay` (if you want to synchronize this with another animation, which should start earlier) and `z-index`.

+#### `keyframesNamespace`

+This option defaults to `'img-transform'`.
+In order to play the animation, CSS keyframes need to be dynamically created.
+The prefix is used to make sure that the generated names will not colide with any other keyframes present.
+It is very unlikely that this needs to be specified.